comp-medchem/LigExtract/README.md

 ## Dependencies

-LigExtract was developed on Linux and written in Python 3. **It requires PyMol to be installed**.
+LigExtract was developed on Linux and written in Python 3.
+It requires PyMol to be installed and, to avoid issues with properly interfacing with a system-wide PyMOL, the ligextract env has its own pymol installation.

-Depending on the system, you might have trouble running pymol from within LigExtract's conda env.
-Once you installed the condda env provided and activated it, you can run the command below to check if pymol can be used properly.
+Once you have installed the conda env provided and have activated it, you can run the command below to check if PyMOL can be used properly within the LigExtract environment.

     pymol -cq

-If this command returns an error indicating that pymol cannot be found, go to the troubleshooting section.
+If this command returns an error indicating that PyMOL cannot be properly used, go to the troubleshooting section.

 ## Running LigExtract

 **1.** git clone LigExtract into your home directory.
 Make ligextract.sh and build_dependencies.sh inside of bin executable (i.e. chmod 755 *.sh).
 Add path to LigExtract/bin to your $PATH.

-**2.** create a conda environment from ligext_env.yml.
+**2.** create a conda environment from ligextract.yml.

 **3.** cd into your working directory.
 This is where all PDBs will be downloaded and processed.
 This directory must contain a file with a name following the format